brdv/prodtest-docs/docs/demo/technical-detail/data-separation.md

 In the demo, we have two main components that store or save data: the message queue and the database.
 The kitchen service publishes new orders onto the message queue.
 The kitchen service is subscribe to the queue that those messages are published to and - after preparing - will save handled orders into a database.

-This leaves us with two possible ways of data polltion: the database and the message queue.
+This leaves us with two possible ways of data pollution: the database and the message queue.

 ## Database